deryatanriverdi88/Memory-Game/README.md

     Clone the repo and CD inside of the directory npm install
-    npm start
+    Change the url address of fetch request to localhost of backend npm start

 Be sure to visit the repo for the [backend](https://github.com/deryatanriverdi88/Memory-Game-Backend.git) and follow those instructions!